 - Autism Spectrum Disorder

 Teachers already licensed in the state of Florida can earn the Autism Endorsement from the Florida Department of Education.
 After finishing this program and earning the endorsement, you will enjoy increased marketability and new job opportunities.
 Demand for autism specialists continues to grow, and this specialization prepares our students for a variety of autism-related jobs.

 - Severe Disabilities

-Please note: these are advanced programs designed for current teachers.
+Please note: these are advanced programs that do not lead to teacher certification.
 If you wish to become certified to teach special education, please see our Special Education combined BS/MS pathway.